hyperledger-labs/splice/README.md

      - If the file already exists in our fork, you may need to [update the build dependencies](#updating-canton-build-dependencies).
 6. Step 5 may have made changes to `package-lock.json` files; commit all of these changes.
 7. Run `sbt damlDarsLockFileUpdate` and commit the changes to `daml/dars.lock`.
+8. Run `sbt cantonDarsLockFileUpdate` and commit the changes to `canton/dars.lock`.
-8. Make a PR with your changes, so CI starts churning.
+9. Make a PR with your changes, so CI starts churning.
-9. If there are any, remove all `*.rej` files.
+10. If there are any, remove all `*.rej` files.

 You can refer to https://github.com/DACH-NY/canton-network-node/pull/446/commits for an example of how the update PR should look like.